peteroupc/peteroupc.github.io/random.md

 -  Quality: A statistical-random implementation generates random bits that, theoretically, are uniformly randomly chosen independently of the other bits.
 The implementation must be almost certain to pass simple statistical randomness tests and many complex ones.
 (For example, any RNG algorithm that shows no [systematic failures](http://xoroshiro.di.unimi.it/#quality) in TestU01's BigCrush test battery [L'Ecuyer and Simard 2007] meets these requirements.)
 -  Predictability: The implementation's output must not be trivially predictable.
 -  Seeding: The implementation must be initialized ("seeded") with a seed described below.
-The internal state must be at least 64 bits and should be at least 128 bits.
+The RNG's seed length must be at least 64 bits and should be at least 128 bits.
 The seed--
     - must consist of data not known _a priori_ by the implementation, such as random bits from an unpredictable-random implementation,
     - must not be a fixed value or a user-entered value,
     - should not be trivially predictable, as far as practical, and
-    - must be at least the same size as the internal state.
+    - must be at least the same size as the RNG's seed length.
--  Reseeding: The implementation may reseed the internal state from time to time (using a seed described in the "Seeding" item).
-It should do so if its internal state's size is less than 238 bits.
+-  Reseeding: The implementation may reseed itself from time to time (using a newly generated seed as described in the "Seeding" item).
+It should do so if the RNG's seed length is less than 238 bits.
 If the implementation reseeds, it should do so before it generates more values than the square root of the RNG's period without reseeding.
 -  Speed: The implementation should select algorithms that are reasonably fast for most applications.
 The implementation may instead use an unpredictable-random implementation as long as the function remains at least as fast, in the average case, as the statistical-random implementation it would otherwise use.
 -  Time Complexity: The implementation must run in amortized linear time on the size of the output array.
 -  Thread Safety: The implementation should be safe for concurrent use by multiple threads.